ethereum/portal-website/pages/resources/design-requirements.md

 people attempting to store other types of data, or attacked by people trying to fill the network's storage capacity up with garbage data.

-### Canonical Data Only
+## Canonical Data Only

 All data stored in the network must be canonically anchored.
 This requirement is similar to the previous "Provable Data Only", however is a bit more specific in that it requires all data to not only be provable, but also canonical.
-An example of this would be the header for a non-canonical block which are often referred to as ommers (which is the gender nuetral term for uncle).
+An example of this would be the header for a non-canonical block which are often referred to as ommers (which is the gender nuetral term for aunt or uncle).

 An example of this is our use of [double batched merkle log accumulators](https://github.com/ethereum/EIPs/pull/8277).
 These allow us to easily prove an individual block header is part of the canonical chain of headers.
-This also leads us to our next requirement...

-### Easy To Prove
+## Easy To Prove

 Some things are provable, but not easy to prove.
 An example of this is proving that any individual block header is canonical.
 The naive approach to proving a